1. Home/

 • Achieve through incremental changes and stakeholder involvement.

-Security in cloud-native environments requires specific approaches: Implement security at every layer (network, container, application, data).
+Security in cloud-based environments requires specific approaches: Implement security at every layer (network, container, application, data).
 Use Infrastructure-as-Code (IaC) security scanning to detect misconfigurations.
 Secure container images through scanning and signing.
 Implement service mesh for secure service-to-service communication.
 Use secrets management solutions for credentials and keys.
 Implement zero-trust network architecture with mutual TLS.
 Monitor and log all service interactions for security analysis.
 Use API gateways for centralized security controls.
 Implement rate limiting and DDoS protection.
 Secure CI/CD pipelines for container deployments.
 Use runtime security monitoring for anomaly detection.
 Implement proper identity and access management (IAM).
 Regularly audit cloud configurations and permissions.
 Use cloud security posture management (CSPM) tools.
 Implement data encryption at rest and in transit.
 Conduct regular security assessments of the entire architecture.

 What is the role of penetration testing in the SSDLC?